lingtran/cosmic_pairing/README.md

 ### Intention

-To learn Python/Flask and React by attempting to build a progressive web app.
+To practice more rigorous algorithmic thinking, get re-acquainted with Ruby/Rails and React by attempting to build a progressive web app.

+Tracking experience in wiki page [Learning Journey](https://github.com/lingtran/cosmic_pairing/wiki/Learning-Journey).

 ### Concept Inspo